udaykumar-007/fresh_fruit/README.md

 2. Capture an image of a fruit or vegetable using the Kivy interface.

-3. The app will detect the objects in the image and then use the multimodal LLM to analyze if the detected items are fresh.
+3. The app will detect the objects in the image and then use the Gemini API to analyze if the detected items are fresh.

 4. The freshness status will be displayed on the screen.